TonyVallad/TonyVallad/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tonyvallad&label=Profile%20views&color=0e75b6&style=flat" alt="tonyvallad" /> </p>

-I’m Tony Vallad, currently a student in an AI Developer course by Simplon and Microsoft, focusing on Python, Git, GitHub, HTML, SQL, and more.
+I'm Tony Vallad, currently a student in an AI Developer course by Simplon and Microsoft, focusing on Python, Git, GitHub, HTML, SQL, and more.
 With a solid background in Computer Science and web development, I bring both technical expertise and real-world problem-solving skills from my years as a web developer and an EMT.

 ### About Me
 - 🌍 Based in France, I speak French, English, and Spanish.